meiluzhu/FL-MedSegBench/docs/datasets/Fed-Pancreas.md

 # Fed-Pancreas

-Fed-Pancreas dataset is an open access multi-center CT and MRI segmentation of pancreas.
+Fed-Pancreas dataset is an open access pancreas segmentation dataset with T1-weighted (T1W) and T2-weighted (T2W) abdominal MRI volumes.
-👉 Please click [here](https://osf.io/kysnj/) to download.
-In our benchmark, we only use T1W
+👉 Please click [here](https://drive.google.com/drive/folders/1Elu-mGW5DPLAFfSwZcwVoJulkZd7TrUf?usp=drive_link) to download.
+In our benchmark, we only use T1W series.

 ## Acknowledgements